waeltken/vnet-peering/README.md

 ## How to use

 Remove or set the azurerm backend.
-Have an ssh public key read.
+Have an ssh public key ready.

 ```shell
 terraform init